hu-dwim/hu.dwim.reiterate/README.md

 mostly a rewrite of it using a [proper code walker](https://github.com/hu-dwim/hu.dwim.walker).

 ## Why

 Iterate has all kinds of issues, mostly around code walking.
-It was causing us trouble when we used it inside [delimited continuations](https://github.com/hu-dwim/hu.dwim.delico), or inside the query compiler in hu.dwim.perec (e.g. it is not updating the lexical environment with the variables it is introducing).
+It was causing us trouble when we used it inside [delimited continuations](https://github.com/hu-dwim/hu.dwim.delico), or inside the query compiler in hu.dwim.perec (e.g. it is not extending the lexical environment with the variables it is introducing).

 Iterate also loses [SEXP](https://en.wikipedia.org/wiki/S-expression) identity,